 The downtown YWCA, located at 420 West Clinch Avenue, was built in 1925 to serve women and girls with women’s housing, an employment bureau, gym classes, a sewing room, and transit services.
 By 1934, nearly 200 women lived on the top two floors of a bustling facility, accessing training and work opportunities with other women in need.
 Currently, the facility is a safe space for women in need, providing housing for 58 women for up to two years through the Keys of Hope Women’s Housing Program.
 The facility is also to home to YWCA staff offices and Club W fitness, which features workout rooms, fitness classes, basketball court, and indoor heated lap pool.

 In 1954, the current Phyllis Wheatley Center was built in East Knoxville, located at 124 South Cruze Street.
 Originally built as a facility for black women in 1920, the Phyllis Wheatley Center is now dedicated to serving the community with youth programs, education, and health & fitness programs.

-Beginning in 2015, the YWCA Knoxville & the Tennessee Valley expanded its services to Anderson County, including a renovation of the building at 1660 Oak Ridge Turnpike in Oak Ridge.
+Beginning in 2015, YWCA Knoxville and the Tennessee Valley expanded its services to Anderson County, including a renovation of the building at 1660 Oak Ridge Turnpike in Oak Ridge.
 YWCA Victim Advocates provide services to victims of domestic violence, and other programs as community needs are identified.